Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Chronic procrastination followed by last-minute completion

-• Written expression that does not reflect verbal sophistication
+• Written work that does not reflect how the student speaks or thinks

-• High levels of academic anxiety or burnout
+• High anxiety, exhaustion, or signs of burnout

-At this age, concerns often present as stress rather than skills gaps.
+At this age, the concern often surfaces as stress rather than a skills gap.
+Students say things like:

 “I understand it, I just can’t finish on time.”